cmwylie19/PersonalBlog/content/blog/keycloak/UI/index.md

 ### Create a user
 ___
-There is also another wya to create a user in keycloak .
+There is also another way to create a user in keycloak .
 - From the left side menu, click Users
 - On the right side, click the button "Add User"
 <br />